2/15/23

 **Chances Are (1989 rent) starring Cybill Shepherd, Robert Downey Jr., Ryan O’Neal, and Mary Stuart Masterson

-**Friends with Kids (2012 rent) written, produced, and directed by Jennifer Westfeldt, who also stars in the film with Adam Scott, Jon Hamm, Kristen Wiig, Maya Rudolph, Chris O’Dowd, Megan Fox, and Edward Burns
+**Friends with Kids (2012 Peacock) written, produced, and directed by Jennifer Westfeldt, who also stars in the film with Adam Scott, Jon Hamm, Kristen Wiig, Maya Rudolph, Chris O’Dowd, Megan Fox, and Edward Burns

 *Lala Land (2016 rent) stars Ryan Gosling and Emma Stone.
 Dancing, singing, and falling in love.